github/open-source-survey/docs/index.md

 layout: default
 ---

-This November, we plan to run the biggest survey of the Free and Open Source Software community to date, the results of which will be an open dataset for the community to use and learn from.
+This November, we plan to run the biggest survey of the Open Source Software community to date, the results of which will be an open dataset for the community to use and learn from.

 ## _We need your help_